tinfoilsh/request-body-encryption-example/README.md

-# Tinfoil Chat Demo
+# Request Body Encryption Example

-A tiny example that shows how to use the Tinfoil `SecureClient` from a browser.
+A small example that demonstrates how to use the Tinfoil Request Body Encryption feature from a simple browser-based chat.
 It contains two pieces:

-- `main.go`: a Go proxy that adds your API key and forwards chat completions to the hosted HPKE service while preserving the EHBP headers.
+- `main.go`: a Go proxy that adds your TINFOIL_API_KEY and forwards chat completions to the Tinfoil enclaves for inference.
-- `main.ts`: a few lines of TypeScript that instantiates `SecureClient`, sends `/v1/chat/completions`, and streams the response into the page.
+- `main.ts`: a few lines of TypeScript that instantiates the Tinfoil `SecureClient`, sends `/v1/chat/completions`, and streams the response into the page.

+In this example, the Go proxy only handles `/v1/chat/completions`.
+All other requests are handled directly by the Tinfoil backend and enclaves.

+The Tinfoil enclave that all chat completions requests must be forwarded to is currently accessible at `https://ehbp.inf6.tinfoil.sh/v1/chat/completions`.

 ## Prerequisites